 Zebra finch aviaries with automated tracking of individuals and monitoring of nestbox activity

-Finally, I am collaborating with researchers from Brazil to study a rare human-dolphin interaction.
+Since 2018, I have also been collaborating with researchers from Brazil to study a rare human-dolphin interaction.
 Dolphin appear to cooperate with fishermen to catch fish.
 Why?
-That's what we're seeking to find out.
+That's what we're seeking to find out by continuing the long-term study of dolphins and fishers from Laguna in Brazil and expanding the work through a new collaboration with researchers in Kerala India (where similar interactions have also been described).

 A dolphin signalling to a fisherman to cast his net